scuzzydude/asimov/asimov.md

     d.
 Default burn method for excess holdings.

     e.
-The written charter shall be the first content entry on the scootchain.
+The written charter shall be the an entry on the scootchain.

 3. A Scoot may not own real property of any kind.